-Smear is inherent to interline CCD sensors such as the KAI-2020.
-It is the result of transferring image charge out of the imaging region while photons strike the CCD.
+Smear is inherent to interline CCD sensors such as the ICX285.
+It is the result of transferring image charge out of the pixels and into the adjacent vertical charge-transfer registers while photons strike the CCD.
 Though the vertical charge-transfer registers are covered with a light shield, unwanted signal can be introduced into them either by small amounts of light leaking under the light shield or by signal electrons diffusing into the transfer region from the adjacent pixels.

 Smear is typically noticed during very short exposure times, when an extremely high light intensity is incident on the CCD.
 The result is regions of elevated signal level extending above and below very bright regions.
-Kodak interline CCDs exhibit very low smear levels, and smear should not be noticeable under normal operating conditions.
+Sony interline CCDs exhibit very low smear levels, and smear should not be noticeable under normal operating conditions.